bbe2/Overview/README.md

-- >>>> emsure to see weekly blog in 2022 adjunct instructor folder
-- >>>> for a good time https://plato.stanford.edu/
-- >>>> really like lecture on substance https://plato.stanford.edu/entries/substance/
+- >>>> for a good time https://plato.stanford.edu/  really like lecture on substance https://plato.stanford.edu/entries/substance/
 - 👋
-- 👋 Hi, I’m bbe adjunct instructor computer science
+- 👋 Hi, I’m bbe adjunct computer science, curriculum writer jr data scientist.
+Thank you for stopping by!
-- 👋 👋in 2Q22 I began work on into to python as part of a new advanced data analysis course for coursera
+- 👋 👋 in 2Q22 began work w amazing people building data science coursera course for lg tech comp, im writing python 101 course
-- 👋    working with amazing people ana leanring a lot!
 - 👋
-- 👋�   me? content and technical writer, adjunct instructor, research enthuasiat
-- 👋👋   robust data science training, value ongoing training in R
-- 👋👋👋  me? building deep evidence and paradigm for a terminal degree
+- 👋👋👋    building deep evidence and paradigm for my terminal degree
+-
-- 👋👋 I’m interested in ... advancing health equity for marginalized youth + expanding life skills w tech
+- 👋👋 interested in ... advancing health equity for marginalized youth + expanding life skills w tech
-- 👋 I have helped over 20 individuals personally through coaching and tutoring with one who got their GED
+- 👋  have helped over 20 individuals personally through coaching and tutoring with one who got their GED
 - 👋 my goal remains training larger groups of students vs 1-on-1 as the world needs programmers
--- 👀-
--- 👀-
 -- 👀-
 -- 👀-
 -- 👀- 👀  Adept building ontologies, informed with scientific research, to frame analysis + translate into structures